ATV/UTV Trails in Langlade County

 Pickerel/Pearson ATV Trail:

-Located northeast of Antigo, between Post Lake & Pickerel, this trail connects the Parrish/Highlands ATV trail and the Augustyn Springs ATV trail.
-Running on either side of Rolling Stone Lake, and along the east side of Pickerel Lake, this trail offers beautiful scenery.
+Located northeast of Antigo, between Post Lake & Pickerel, this trail connects the Parrish/Highlands ATV and Augustyn Springs ATV trails.
+Running on either side of Rolling Stone Lake and along the east side of Pickerel Lake, this trail offers beautiful scenery.
 Most of the trails are on roadways.

 White Lake ATV Trail:

 Located in the southeast corner of Langlade County, this is one of the shortest trails in the area.
-The two sections of this trail combines rolling and hilly terrain.
-You can park and access the trail around White Lake in two places, Sherry Road, 1.25 miles north of Highway 64 in Polar; and Highway M/Maple Street, in downtown White Lake.
-You can park and access the other section, that connects with Oconto County trails, on Highway 55 just south of Hollister, WI.
+The two sections of this trail combine rolling and hilly terrain.
+You can park and access the trail around White Lake on Sherry Road, 1.25 miles north of Highway 64 in Polar, and Highway M/Maple Street, in downtown White Lake.
+You can park and access the other section that connects with Oconto County trails on Highway 55 just south of Hollister, WI.

 Trail Passes: